 Benefits and Risks of a Net Lease Investment

-Relative to a 10-year treasury investment, there are a number of benefits that should be considered when investing in a property with a triple net lease (NNN lease).
+Relative to a 10-year treasury investment, a triple net lease (NNN lease) has a number of benefits that should be considered when investing in a property.

 - Income: The income produced by tenant rent payments can provide a similar stream of cash flow to a 10-year treasury’s interest payments, albeit with somewhat more credit risk.
 In addition, many leases have built in “escalations” that mandate regular rent increases over time.